ninlilizi/Nigiri/README.md

 <h3>Please, note.
 Due to a complete re-write and considerable amount of work put in.
 This project is continuing as a closed source project for eventual sale on the Unity Asset Store.
-Please be patient until further details are forthcoming</h3>
+Please join the Discord for more details or to follow it's development.</h3>
 <h1 align=center>Nigiri</h1>
 An almost-dynamic voxel-based global illumination system for Unity.
 <p align="center" style="display: inline-block;">